1,000+ Opportunities

 Organizations will be notified of the decision by the board of directors approximately two weeks after the board meeting.
 The Foundation regrets that our resources are limited and are unable to support all good ideas and proposals.
 The Kahlert Foundation’s fiscal year runs from July 1 to June 30.

-Based on current listing details, eligibility includes: 501(c)(3) non-profit organizations primarily in Maryland with a strong Guidestar rating.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) non-profit organizations primarily in Maryland and Utah with a strong Guidestar rating.
+Focus areas include health care, education, youth programs, veteran services, and human services.
+Confirm the full requirements in the official notice before applying.